jbush001/NyuziToolchain/README.md

 ## Building on Linux

 On Linux, required packages can be installed using the built-in package manager (apt-get, yum, etc).
+Since LLVM uses newer versions of many libraries and utilities, it is helpful if your linux distribution is on a recent version so up-to-date packages are available.

 I've only tested this on Ubuntu, for which the instructions are below.
 You may need to tweak the package names for other distros (for example, on Fedora, replace python-dev with python-devel):

     sudo apt-get install libxml2-dev cmake gcc g++ python bison flex zlib1g-dev swig python-dev libedit-dev ncurses-dev